-Best Things to Do in Ginza on Your Tokyo Adventure
+10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

-Not sure where to go in Ginza?
-Plan the ultimate adventure with this complete guide to the best places to visit in Ginza, Tokyo!
+Ready to plan your visit to this fascinating area?
+Plan the ultimate adventure with this complete guide to our favorite places to visit in Ginza!

-Besides unloading your yen on the latest fashions, Ginza is one of the coolest areas to stay in Tokyo.
-It’s also one of the city’s premier places to eat.
-There are more Michelin-starred restaurants in Ginza than anywhere else in Tokyo.
+Besides unloading yen on the latest fashions, Ginza is, in my opinion, one of the coolest areas to stay in Tokyo.
+It’s also one of the city’s premier places to eat, with more Michelin-starred restaurants than anywhere else in the city.

 Buildings in Ginza, Tokyo

-And even if restaurants like Ginza Kojyu or Sushi Yoshitake are out of your budget, it’s easy to find a back-alley soba or ramen joint in Ginza.
-They’ll tickle your tastebuds as well as any in Japan.
+And even if restaurants like Ginza Kojyu or Sushi Yoshitake are out of your budget, it’s just as easy to find a satisfying back-alley soba or ramen joint here that’ll tickle our tastebuds as well as any in Japan.

 Ginza Crossing (4-chome)

-Ginza Crossing won’t elicit the same claustrophobic fears as Shibuya’s famous crosswalk.
-But Ginza Crossing, also known as Ginza 4-chome, will still get your heart pumping with its infectious energy.
+The first time I strolled through Ginza Crossing didn’t elicit the same claustrophobic fears as Shibuya’s (more) famous crosswalk.
+But this intersection, also known as Ginza 4-chome, still gets the heart pumping with its unmistakable urban energy.

-The crossroads are located at the intersection of Harumi-dori and Chuo-dori.
-Around Ginza Crossing, you’ll find some of the most iconic buildings and most famous things to see in Ginza.
-With its Seiko clock, Wako Department Store is the area’s most distinctive landmark.
-Nearby, you can also shop at world-renowned Ginza Mitsukoshi.
+With its Seiko clock, the Wako Department Store is the area’s most distinctive landmark.
+Nearby, we can also shop till we drop at the world-renowned Ginza Mitsukoshi.

 Ginza 4-chome Crossing

-Be sure to visit Ginza Crossing at night when the bright lights and neon dazzle.
+Even better?
+I’d recommend visiting Ginza Crossing at night when the bright lights and neon dazzle.
+(It’s my own favorite time to explore the area!)

 Getting there: Take the Tokyo metro to Ginza Station.
 Exit to street level through any of the A exits.
 It’ll land you somewhere along the corner, either on Chuo-dori Street or Harumi-dori Street.